mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 IS THE RATIONALE ALIGNED WITH THE IMPORTANCE OF OBJECTIVE?

-### Activity, Actions and Operations

-To describe these wider activity systems with greater granularity,  Leontiev [-@leontiev_activity_2009], used terms and concepts of actions and operations happening which consitue the broader units of actity.
-Kutti [@kuutti_activity_1995]. describes actions in the following way.

-  "...actions consist of chains of operations, which are well-defined habitual routines used as answers to conditions faced during the performing of the action.
-Initially each operation is a conscious action, consisting of both the orientation and execution phases, but when the corresponding model is good enough and the action has been practiced long enough, the orientation phase will fade and the action will be collapsed into an operation, which is much more fluent."

-The concept of fluency is key to this study, as such it is important to be able to locate and describe these chains of operations and actions in detail.
-While game making as a community learning project  is clearly as an important activity system in this study, to answer alll the research questions of this thesis, it is important to also examine interpersonal activity in more detail.
-In order to do this an activity system of even smaller scope is examined in greater detail in Chapter 6 on the use of game design patterns by participants.

 <!-- In the case of this study, activity can be seen as different planes; wider educational context and the culture of the whole program; guided activity; specific actions and operations carried out on a personal level. -->